syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 ## SelectedChipBackground

-The `SelectedChipBackground` property customizes the background color of the selected chip.
+The `SelectedChipBackground` property customizes the background color of the selected chips.

 {% tabs %}